 - Mentors can help steer the wants/needs of mentees.

 - Mentees drive the wants/needs in the relationship.

 - Mentors are not there to do any work for the mentee.

 How are mentors matched to mentees?

 The matching process is personal and done through a combination of student application review, displayed interest, and career goals.
 The mentors interested in participating are vetted in advance by members of the Career Center and Alumni Affairs teams, and come from a pool of personal and professional alumni connections.
+All mentees and mentors will submit a mentor matching survey in order to be eligible to participate.
 To ensure that a basis of trust can develop between the mentor and mentee, it is necessary for both parties to be satisfied with the match.

 How long does mentoring continue?

-The mentoring program lasts the duration of the semester, beginning with a kickoff event at the beginning of the semester and ending with a culminating event.
+The mentoring program lasts the duration of the summer, beginning with a kickoff event at the beginning of the program and ending with a culminating event.
 Between these events, one-on-one meetings are held between the mentor and mentee, and are scheduled between the two participants.
-As an additional part of the program, the mentees will be invited to three or four professional workshops and programs throughout the summer.
+As an additional part of the program, the mentees will be invited to professional workshops, networking events, and programs throughout the summer.